Managing Access Keys for your AWS Account

 If you previously signed in to the console with IAM user credentials, your browser might open your IAM user sign-in page.
-You can't use the user sign-in page to sign in with your root credentials.
-Instead, choose Sign in using AWS Account credentials near the bottom of the page to go to the account sign-in page.
+You can't use the IAM user sign-in page to sign in with your AWS account credentials.
+Instead, choose Sign-in using root account credentials to go to the AWS account sign-in page.

-In the upper right of the console, choose the account name or number and then choose Security Credentials.
+In the top right of the console, choose your account name or number.
+Then choose My Security Credentials.

 Expand the Access Keys (Access Key ID and Secret Access Key) section.

 Choose your desired action.